KCUE

 KCUE (1250 AM, Bluff Country) is a radio station broadcasting a classic country music format.
 Licensed to Red Wing, Minnesota, United States, the station is currently owned by the Q Media Group, LLC.

 Programming

 KCUE features a Classic Country Format.
 It has hourly updates from Fox News Radio, programming from Linder Farm Network, local news, and weather.
 KCUE is an affiliate of the Minnesota Vikings radio network.
 It also has Red Wing High School sports, and some Red Wing Aces amateur baseball.

 History

-The Station dates back to 1950 and was owned by Red Wing Broadcasting Company at its start.
+KCUE first signed on the air on March 8, 1950.
+The station was originally owned by the Red Wing Broadcasting Company owned by George L. Brooks.
+It was originally a daytimer which meant it had to sign off at sunset.

 On July 16, 2004, the station was sold to Sorenson Broadcasting Corp.
+The station is currently owned by Q Media Group, LLC.

+KCUE's FM counterpart signed on in 1966, and is now KWNG.